 The Archdiocese of Wellington supports refugee resettlement by providing household and panty items, and preparing homes for former refugees being resettled in Wellington.
 Since February 2016, working in partnership with the Red Cross and the Anglican Diocese of Wellington, we have prepared over 100 homes for more than 300 former refugees.
 This work was featured in a video prepared by Caritas Aotearoa New Zealand for Social Justice Week 2016.

-APRIL INTAKE: We currently looking for groups available to prepare household and pantry packs, to work as house set-up teams and checkers and sorters in the week of 23 April.
+DECEMBER INTAKE: We are currently looking for groups available to prepare household and pantry packs, to work as house set-up teams and checkers and sorters in the week of 3 December.

 Parishes, organisations, groups and individuals can contribute to this work in these ways: